Top Data Science Courses 2020

 These are just a few acquisitions I mentioned.
 2019 saw an intensive M&A activity and consolidation in the data science industry.

-The idea of leading names trying to leverage their assets by bringing in further consolidation in the data science market clearly points out that these names want to expand their capabilities to leverage AI better.
+The idea of leading names trying to leverage their assets by bringing in further consolidation in the data science market points out that these names want to expand their capabilities to leverage AI better.

 This is your ideal time to get started with Data Science Certification courses.